PierreTsr/EEND/README.txt

 Requirements:

-- Python 3.7 and building the project environement (see instructions below)
+- Python 3.7 and building the project environement (see instructions below) => Done
 - activating the Python environement
 - optional: downloading (LibriSpeech + MUSAN + sim_rir_8k) and/or AMI and/or CHiME5, to use other data than the provided sample